Introduction to these Lecture Notes

 To him who is able to keep you from falling and to present you before his glorious presence without fault and with great joy – to the only God our Savior be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.
 (Jude 24,25)

-is a prayer, a fitting spiritual response to the word the Lord gave him.
+Habakkuk 3 is a prayer, a fitting spiritual response to the word the

-He has said.
-That way we do not innovate and create our own focus for worship.
+line with what He has said.
+That way we do not innovate and create our own

-God sets the agenda and in this way we are led in worship by the Spirit.
-This
+focus for worship.
+God sets the agenda and in this way we are led in worship by

 Psalms and here.
 It was sent to the music director (of the temple, perhaps?) to